malickabban/epic-dashboard-JB3345/README.md

 ### Known Issues
 * Various Formatting bugs

-## Version 0.2.0

-### Features
-* Patient identifying data, diagnoses, and visit history are now displayed.
-* Any displayed data can be removed from the dashboard.
-* Made more improvements to the UI.

-### Bug Fixes
-* Changed API calls to occur on start up, improving performance
-* Decreased the number of patients obtained from the API

-### Known Issues
-* Duplicate patients are still displayed
-* Formatting needs to be improved

 # Tech Stack and Project Architecture

 The project is a web app consisting of a Next.js frontend framework, with code written in Typescript, with Bootstrap and Tailwind css and a Spring Boot java backend.